dvtate/old-yoda/README.md

   - `reset`: deletes all variables, stack, etc. (essentially restarts interpreter)
   - `errors-on`, `errors-off`: toggle error messages (on by default)
   - `syscall`: calls `system()` on the given string. (for running system shell commands)
+  - `__file`: returns the name of the main file being run

-# Related Repos
+# Related Repos & Gists
   When I develop the interpreter I like to develop different portions separately and then add them to my code-base once I've rigorously tested them.
 If you want to contribute to a particular sub-system, I'd reccomend editing these repos instead of this one.
+Eventually these will primarily be external libararies
   - https://github.com/dvtate/stack-demo
   - https://github.com/dvtate/terminal-colors
-  - various other programs in https://gist.github.com/dvtate
+  - various other test-programs in https://gist.github.com/dvtate